A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Self-evolving Compression Agentic Framework

 \subsection{Intra-Task Rule Set Evolution}

 When solving each task, TACO updates the task-specific rule set dynamically.

-\paragraph{Adding Rules} When a terminal output is not handled by any active rule in $R_t$, TACO treats it as an uncovered output and invokes an LLM to generate a new rule $r$, which is then added to $R_t$ for subsequent steps.
+\paragraph{Adding Rules} When a terminal observation is not handled by any rule in $R_t$, TACO treats it as an uncovered output and invokes an LLM to generate a new rule $r$, which is then added to $R_t$ for subsequent steps.

-\paragraph{Updating Rules} TACO updates rules based on implicit feedback from the agent’s subsequent behavior after consuming the compressed output $\tilde{O}_t$.
-Behaviors such as requesting the full output, indicating that critical details are missing, or repeating the same command to recover more information are treated as implicit over-compression complaints.
-In response, TACO traces back the rules that were triggered and actually modified the current output, suppresses their use for subsequent steps, and injects more conservative replacement variants via LLMs.
+\paragraph{Updating Rules} TACO updates rules based on implicit feedback from the agent’s behavior after consuming the compressed observation $\tilde{O}_t$.
+Behaviors such as requesting the full output, indicating missing critical details, or repeating the same command to recover more information are treated as over-compression complaints.
+In response, TACO traces back the rules that triggered and modified the current observation, suppresses their use for subsequent steps, and injects more conservative replacement variants via LLMs.
 The corresponding prompt is provided in Appendix~\ref{prompt}.